 Anorexia is an eating disorder.
 A person is obsessed with losing more weight than needed.
 Losing weight may involve exercising too much, taking laxatives or diuretics, or inducing vomiting.

 The cause of anorexia is not known.
-It appears to be a combination of genetics, culture, and environment.
+It appears to be a mix of your genes, way of life, and environment.

 National Association of Anorexia Nervosa and Associated Disorders

-National Eating Disorders Association
+NEDA—National Eating Disorders Association

 Canadian Mental Health Association

 Anorexia nervosa.
 EBSCO DynaMed Plus website.
 Available at:http://www.dynamed.com/topics/dmp~AN~T114614/Anorexia-nervosa.
 Updated June 15, 2017.
 Accessed August 31, 2018.